siddheshhr/Todo-App/README.md

 node server.js
 --------------------------------------------------------------------------------------------------
 5. Start the React App
-To start the React application, navigate to the toodoo-app directory and run the following command:
+To start the React application, navigate to the react-app directory and run the following command:

-cd toodoo-app
+cd react-app

 npm start
 -----------------------------------------------------------------------------------------------------